fziilk/usd-predictor-model/README.md

 # USD-Predictor

-USD-Predictor is a Linear Regression model built with Scikit-Learn API.
-As the name suggests USD-Predictor model's objective is to predict the USD price in IDR.
-USD-Predictor will receive a date as an input variable, and the Open, Close, and Adjusted Close price will be the model's output variable.
+USD-Predictor is a Linear Regression model built with Scikit-Learn's API.
+As the name suggests USD-Predictor model's objective is to predict the USD price.
+The prediction will be in the IDR currency.
+The model will receive a date as an input variable, and the Open, Close, and Adjusted Close price will be the model's output variable.

 ## Installation